sakshamsam/Python/index.md

 ---
 [Angular Development](/pdf/sample_presentation.pdf)
 <img src="images/dummy_thumbnail.jpg?raw=true"/>
 1. Building the front-end of new web-based application from scratch using Angular 7, Bootstrap, HTML and CSS.
 2. Following the Agile methodology and getting good hands on Git.
 3. Getting the requirement details from Line of Business along with Data Domain Leads.
+4. Continuing contributing in enhancing the old legacy .NET Web-Application.

 ---
 [Project 3 Title](http://example.com/)